Employment in Australia

 Records and Information Management

-In undertaking an internship as the Records and Information Management intern, you will be provided with the opportunity to develop revised records management and information sharing systems for the UNHCR Regional Representation in Canberra that comply with UNHCR’s revised Policy on the Management of UNHCR Records and Archives.
+As the Records and Information Management intern, you will be provided with the opportunity to develop revised records management and information sharing systems for UNHCR Canberra that comply with UNHCR’s revised Policy on the Management of UNHCR Records and Archives.

 How to Apply

-To apply, please send your current Curriculum Vitae and a cover letter outlining your qualifications, experience and motivation for applying for an internship with UNHCR to email@example.com.
+Please send your current resume and a covering letter outlining your qualifications, experience and motivation for applying for an internship with UNHCR Canberra to email@example.com.
 Please indicate the unit, for which you wish to be considered and the period you would like to undertake your internship.
 Applications are accepted throughout the year.